tjwhitaker/synaptic-stripping/README.md

 # Synaptic Stripping

 This repository is the official implementation of [Synaptic Stripping](#).
-This codebase is still in progress of being cleaned up for eventual open source release.
+This codebase is in progress of being cleaned up for eventual open source release.

 ![](./figures/neuroregeneration.svg)